 - Provide or require a written content marketing strategy and a written editorial calendar.

-- Provide the team a clear and consistent message, which assures on message content and streamlines the review process.
+- Provide the team with a clear and consistent message, which assures on message content and streamlines the review process.

 - Meet regularly – daily or weekly – with your content marketing team.